 Planets in TOS and TOS Remastered - Part 1

-In the three seasons of The Original Series (TOS) we could see a variety of planets in space, with or without the Enterprise in orbit, on average almost one per episode.
+In the three seasons of Star Trek: The Original Series (TOS) we could see a variety of planets in space, with or without the Enterprise in orbit, on average almost one per episode.
 In order to let them appear as realistic as possible with the techniques of the 1960s, the planets are usually visibly spinning, even though they are typically shown just for seconds at a time, hereby exploiting the advantage of a three-dimensional globe over a simple photo.
 Also, the scenes were filmed from various angles to add diversity, although the ship's positions in orbit may not always be consistent in an episode.

-I looks like there used to be no more than five distinct planet models that were modified through color overlays to represent different planets.
+It looks like there used to be no more than five distinct planet models that were modified through color overlays to represent different planets.
 In several cases no changes at all were made, and stock footage served to represent a new planet.

 Thanks to CGI, these shortcomings were eventually corrected in the remastered version of Star Trek (TOS-R), produced by CBS Digital from 2006 to 2008.
 In TOS-R every planet has a distinctive appearance, even though the consequence is that few of them still look as they did in TOS.
 Overall, the variety of planet surfaces has considerably increased, while the color variations are not as remarkable as in TOS any longer, owing to the use of more natural hues in TOS-R.